seasea19/portfolio_site/README.md

 Dad Jokes is a front end project that will generate dad joke.

 ## Languages used
-The languages used for those 5 (+1) projects are HTML, CSS and Javascrispt.
+The languages used for those 5 (+1) projects are HTML, CSS and Javascript.
+The Languages used for the portfolio are HTML, CSS, Javascript and Python and it was hosted by Django administration site.

 ## Notes
 I still have some works left to do like putting social medias where I can link my social medias at the bottom of the page, be able to click on the blogs I have written without any issues and some much more.